-Artisans and craftspeople from Wisconsin and across the Midwest come to Wade House to display and sell their wares at one of the most popular and longstanding fairs of its kind in eastern Wisconsin.
-There is something for everyone: baskets, grapevine wreaths, oil paintings, country crafts, ornaments, toys, dolls, teddy bears, handmade lace, jewelry, dried flowers, furniture, wooden bowls, rugs and much more may be available.
-Enjoy wonderful crafts and delicious food amid the lovely wooded grounds of Wade House.
+Artisans and craftspeople from across Wisconsin come to Wade House to display and sell their wares at one of the most longstanding fairs of its kind in eastern Wisconsin.
+There is something for everyone at this lively family event on the tree-line grounds of the Wade House Historic Site.

 Wade House Historic Site, W7965 State Hwy 23